shrub2/multi-label-classification/README.md

 <b>Sorting images to folders</b>

-To sort images into folders with desired labeling, run the <code>image-folder-sort.ipynb</code> in the main folder.
+To sort images into folders, run the <code>image-folder-sort.ipynb</code> in the main folder.
 In the same folder, the images must be located in the path 'images/train/' (or you can change the path in the code).
+To sort them with desired labeling: 'GS1 Form', 'Material' or 'Colour', set the <code>column</code> to desired label, down in the last code block.

 <b>IMPORTANT!!!</b> <br>
 Make sure before running, in the second code block check if there are any missing files, by uncommenting <code>print(missing_file)</code>.